ArchipelagoMW/Archipelago/docs/entrance randomization.md

 attribute.

 `Entrance`s can also set the `randomization_group` attribute to allow for grouping during randomization.
-This can be any hashable object you define and may be based on player options.
+This can be any integer you define and may be based on player options.
 Some possible use cases for grouping include:
 * Directional matching - only match leftward-facing transitions to rightward-facing ones
 * Terrain matching - only match water transitions to water transitions and land transitions to land transitions
 * Dungeon shuffle - only shuffle entrances within a dungeon/area with each other
 * Combinations of the above

 By default, all `Entrance`s are placed in the group 0.

-> [!NOTE]
-> Throughout these docs, strings will be used as groups for simplicity and readability.
-In practice, using an int or
-> IntEnum will be slightly more performant.

 ### Calling generic ER